orlmonteverde/inmediative_test/README.md

 # install dependencies
 npm install

-# Watch changes and build files
+# Watch the changes and build the files automatically
 npm run dev

-# build files for production with minification
+# Build files for production with minification
 npm run build
 ```